-Decision Making in education is not easy.
+Education is not easy.
 It is an experience where we can guarantee that regardless of the outcome, we will always hear that we got it wrong.
-It is important to note that guiding their decision-making as common principle educators will point to as a factor in their process.
-It goes something like this, “What we have decided, is what’s best for the kids.”
+It is important to note that guiding their decision-making as familiar principle educators will point to as a factor in their process.
+It says, “What we have decided is what’s best for the kids.”

 Of course, this mantra is not always followed.
 Factors that trump this PRINCIPLE include finances, public opinion, political climate, and local culture.
-Each of these has some connection to the perceptions and expectations of parents and the community, in addition to their varied relationships with the local public school district.
-These are tough waters to navigate.
-However, there are some distinct influential levers and spheres of influence you can focus on to guide your work and practices.
+Each of these has some connection to the perceptions and expectations of parents and the community and their varied relationships with the local public school district.
+These are tricky waters to navigate.
+However, there are some different influential levers and spheres of influence you can focus on to guide your work and practices.

 Distinct Influential Levers and Spheres of Influence:

-The School Board: School Boards have multiple constituencies for which to advocate.
-Depending on the format of the board (elected, appointed) as well as the specific member on the board, it is important to know whose voices are the loudest or most frequently heard.
-Being able to reference those groups as ones who will benefit from your organization’s work provides a direct link to you as a solution.
+School Boards have multiple constituencies for which to advocate.
+Depending on the format of the board (elected, appointed) and the specific member on the board, it is important to know whose voices are the loudest or most frequently heard.
+Being able to reference those groups who will benefit from your organization’s work provides a direct link to you as a solution.

-The Superintendent: Depending on the size of the district, the Superintendent’s bureaucracy could be a complex web of central office departments ’work running parallel with community stakeholders ’needs.
+Depending on the district’s size, the Superintendent’s bureaucracy could be a complex web of central office departments ’work running parallel with community stakeholders ’needs.
 The recent efforts to “return to school” offer a case study around the power dynamics of public schools.
-Superintendents need thought partners and solutions.
-Positioning your organization as a contributor is more appealing when you know the superintendent’s audience.
+Superintendents need thinking partners and solutions.
+Positioning your organization as a contributor is more appealing when you know the Superintendent’s audience.

-The School Principal: Principal’s workdays always seem to be a whirlwind of activity.
-Some decisions are often made instantaneously while others require time to explore context and perspectives.
+Principal’s workdays always seem to be a whirlwind of activity.
+Some decisions are made instantaneously, while others require time to explore context and perspectives.
 What holds these decisions together are transparency and consistency.
-A principal’s decisions will never satisfy everyone, but when done with objectivity and within an equitable context, the community will find trust in leadership.
+Of course, a principal’s decisions will never satisfy everyone.
+Still, the community will find trust in leadership when done with objectivity and within an equitable context.

-Technology Officer: COVID 19 thrust teaching and learning into the digital universe.
-Any claims of “return to normal” will include a technological footprint that will only increase over time.
-In turn, decisions about security and use, as well as informing the public about this new way of learning is essential.
-Moreover, there will be significant overlap with the topic above, Equity and Cultural Responsiveness, regarding the resources and experiences teachers, provide students.
+COVID 19 thrust teaching and learning into the digital universe.
+Therefore, any claims of a “return to normal” will include a technological footprint that will only increase over time.
+In turn, decisions about security and use and informing the public about this new way of learning are essential.
+Moreover, there will be significant overlap with the topic above, Equity and Cultural Responsiveness, regarding the resources and experiences teachers provide students.